Auroradsy/CycleFlow/README.md

 self-contained translator; nothing is shared between them, and neither has a representation you can inspect, interpolate, or reuse.

-MMCLAST-cg **splits** those two generators instead of augmenting them.
+CycleFlow **splits** those two generators instead of augmenting them.
 Each `ResnetGenerator` is cut at its bottleneck into a front half and a back half:

 ```